mikejones/mississippi/README.md

 {:errors {:a ("required" "not a number" "does not fall between 1 and 9")}}
 ```

+The `matches` validator takes an extra optional argument of
+`:match-fn`.
+This defaults to re-find, but you can override to use
+others such as `re-seq` or re-matches` if desired.

 ## Installation

 Mississippi is hosted on [Clojars](http://www.clojars.org).